Kinematic Mapping of Giant Arcs: A New Method to Locate Lensing Critical Curves

 \section{Method}

-Our method requires several properties of the background lensed galaxy: (1) it must overlap with lensing caustics; (2) it must be a star-forming galaxy powering diffuse nebular lines; (3) the ideal source galaxy will have a rotating disk at a sizable inclination angle.
+Our method is best suited to a source galaxy under several conditions: (1) it must straddle a lensing caustic; (2) it should be a star-forming galaxy with spatially extended nebular emission lines; (3) it should possess a rotating disk at a moderate inclination angle.